CloudGlance - Document Intelligence Platform

 • some only evaluate

-• others do both
+• others do a combination of these

 all within a familiar, predictable project framework.

 By keeping the project structure consistent and allowing capabilities to vary inside, it reduces cognitive load while remaining flexible as the platform evolves.
+New project types and automations can be introduced over time without breaking the core experience or requiring users to relearn the platform.

-Projects
+Projects Listing

-Projects
+Projects listing page

 Project Overview - The Orientation Layer

-Rather than acting as a reporting dashboard, the overview is designed to help users settle into the project - providing clarity, direction, and a clear sense of what can be done next.
+Rather than acting as a reporting dashboard, the overview is designed to help users settle into the project: providing clarity, direction, and a clear sense of what can be done next.

-Project Overview
+Bidder Project Overview

-Files - The Source of Truth
+File Manager - The Source of Truth

 All documents live within a single system, accessed through different contexts.